-Stelios T. Andreadis received his M.S.
-(Applied Mathematics) and Ph.D. degree in Chemical Engineering from the University of Michigan studying the dynamics of retroviral gene transfer for gene therapy.
+Stelios T. Andreadis received his MS (Applied Mathematics) and PhD degree in Chemical Engineering from the University of Michigan studying the dynamics of retroviral gene transfer for gene therapy.
 He then pursued postdoctoral training at the Center for Engineering in Medicine at Harvard Medical School, where he worked in the areas of gene therapy, tissue engineering and regenerative medicine.
 Currently he serves as SUNY Distinguished Professor of Chemical and Biological Engineering, Biomedical Engineering and Member of the Center of Excellence in Bioinformatics and Life Sciences at the University at Buffalo, State University of New York.
-He is also the Director of the Stem Cells in Regenerative Medicine (SCiRM) Training Program that was recently funded by NYSTEM to train students in stem cell biology and bioengineering and applications of stem cells in regenerative medicine.
+He is the Director of the Cell, Gene and Tissue Engineering Center and served as the Director of the Stem Cells in Regenerative Medicine (SCiRM) Training Program that was funded by NYSTEM to train students in stem cell biology and bioengineering and applications of stem cells in regenerative medicine.
 He served as CBE department Chair for two terms from 2012 to 2018.

 Professor Andreadis’ research has received continuous funding since 1999 from NIH, NSF, NYSTEM and private foundations (Whitaker, Oishei), totaling more than $20 million.
 He is the recipient the Whitaker Foundation Young Investigator Award (1999), the NSF CAREER Award (2000), the Exceptional Scholar Young Investigator Award (UB, 2003), Exceptional Scholar: Sustained Achievement Award (UB, 2009) and the SUNY Chancellor’s Award for Excellence in Scholarship (2014).
 He was elected to the College of Fellows of the American Institute for Medical and Biological Engineering (AIMBE, 2009) and of the Biomedical Engineering Society (BMES, 2016).
 In 2018 he was promoted to the rank of SUNY Distinguished Professor.
 He has published 140 peer-reviewed publications and conference proceedings and delivered more than 75 invited seminars.
 He has advised 28 PhD students, 18 MS students, 4 post-doctoral research fellows and more than 40 undergraduate researchers.